ChErYl-RAi/Cheryllian-Amirom/README.md

 | mid | e /e̞/ |  | o /o̞/ |
 | near-open |  | a /ɐ/ |  |

+# syntax

+the word order is free, but if the direct object goes after the nominative, it is not marked.

+adjectives/adverbs go before their corresponding nouns/verbs

 # affixes

 ## part 1: nouns!